Consumer price inflation, UK: January 2025

 As usual, we welcome your feedback on our work by email to cpi@ons.gov.uk.

-It differs from the approach used over the last few years, when there were large changes seen in spending patterns because of the coronavirus (COVID-19) pandemic.
-Over these years, we adjusted the spending data so that the resulting weights were more reflective of the year immediately before use in consumer price inflation.
-More information on weights updating is available in our Consumer price inflation, updating weights articles.
+Owing to the unprecedented events of the last few years and the larger changes seen in spending patterns in 2021, 2022 and 2023, in the years immediately preceding 2024, we adjusted the spending data so that the resulting weights were more reflective of the year immediately before use in consumer price inflation.
+More information is available in our Consumer price inflation, updating weights articles.

 Households and the cost of living